legacy-seismic-data/legacy-seismic-data.github.io/organizations/ASL.md

 Includes stations from the SRO and HGLP amongst other records.

-For more information, see the USGS website [ASL](https://www.usgs.gov/centers/geologic-hazards-science-center/albuquerque-seismological-laboratory).
+For more information about the Albuquerque Seismological Laboratory, see the USGS [website](https://www.usgs.gov/centers/geologic-hazards-science-center/albuquerque-seismological-laboratory).
 ## Instrumentation